 Viruses can be transmitted as attachments to an e-mail note or in a downloaded file, or be present on a diskette or CD.

-.
+The sender of the e-mail note, downloaded file, or diskette you've received is usually unaware that it contains a virus.
 Some viruses wreak havok as soon as their code is executed while other viruses lie dormant until circumstances cause their code to be executed by the computer.

 E-mail viruses: